 The rise of 24/7 technology and immediacy of information have given the public the power to get involved in issues they care about the most.
 Now people can easily start a discussion on social media, they can write a blog or produce a vlog on various publishing platforms.
 They can also demand action by bringing digital connections over into the “real world”.

-Last year’s World Clean Up Day by Let’s Do It Network gathered around 17 million people in over 158 countries to take part in the largest social movement against waste and pollution.
-Organizing a global event would not be possible without a channel that allows working together for a common goal.
+Last year’s World Cleanup Day by Let’s Do It Foundation gathered over 17 million people in over 157 countries to take part in the largest social movement against waste and pollution.

 What is Citizen OS?

 Citizen OS is a civic technology organization who developed the software and online platform of the same name.
 The e-democracy platform enables individuals to participate in collaborative decision-making or initiate a petition to tackle issues in society.

 Users can start a discussion that can be targeted to a certain organization or group of people, citizens of a village or a state, or open to everyone in the world.
 Under this thread, participants of the discussion can post their arguments, upload supporting documents, and eventually bring the discussion to a vote.

 How to use the Citizen OS platform can be found here: